iut-ibk/DynaMind-ToolBox/doc/gdalparceling.rst

 Parcel Faces
 ============

-:index:`GDALParceling <GDALModules; GDALParceling | Parcel faces>` splits a face into n parts with a defined width.
+Splits a face into n parts with a defined width.

 Parameter